Fine chemical: Fine Chemical/Custom Manufacturing Companies

 A comprehensive list of about 1400 fine chemical companies (including traders) can be found in the "event catalogue" of the CPhI exhibition.

-The second tier consists of several dozens of midsized companies with sales in the range of $100–$250 million per year.
+The second tier consists of several dozens of midsized companies, with sales in the range of $100–$250 million per year.
 Their portfolios comprise both custom manufacturing and API-for-generics.
 They include both independents and subsidiaries of major companies.
 A number of these companies are privately owned and have grown mainly by reinvesting the profits.
 Examples are Bachem, Switzerland; Dishman, India; F.I.S. and Poli Industria Chimica, Italy; Hikal, India, and Hovione, Portugal.
-Customers prefer to do business with mid-sized companies, because communications are easier —they typically deal directly with the decision maker— and they can better leverage their purchasing power.
+Customers prefer to do business with mid-sized companies, because communications are easier — they typically deal directly with the decision maker — and they can better leverage their purchasing power.

-The third tier includes thousands of small independents with sales below $100 million per year.
+The third tier includes thousands of small independents, with sales below $100 million per year.
 Most of them are located in Asia.
 They often specialize in niche technologies.
 The minimum economical size of a fine chemical company depends on the availability of infrastructure.
-If a company is located in an industrial park, where analytical services; utilities, safety, health, and environmental (SHE) services, and warehousing are readily available, there is practically no lower limit.
-New fine chemical plants have come on-stream mostly in Far East countries over the past few years.
+If a company is located in an industrial park, where analytical services, utilities, safety, health, and environmental (SHE) services, and warehousing are readily available, there is practically no lower limit.
+New fine chemical plants have appeared mostly in Far East countries over the past few years.
 Their annual turnover rate rarely exceeds $25 million.

 All big and medium-size fine chemical companies have cGMP-compliant plants that are suitable for the production of pharmaceutical fine chemicals.
-With the exception of biopharmaceuticals, which are manufactured by only a few selected fine chemical companies, (see section 3.2.2), the technology toolboxes of all these companies are similar.
+With the exception of biopharmaceuticals, which are manufactured by only a few selected fine chemical companies, the technology toolboxes of all these companies are similar.
 This means that they can carry out practically all types of chemical reactions.
 They differentiate on the basis of the breadth and quality of the service offering.

 Contract research organizations

 Contract research organizations (CROs) provide services to the life science industries along product development.
 There are more than 2000 CROs operating worldwide, representing revenues of more than $20 billion.
-One distinguishes between "Product" and "Patient" CROs.
-Whereas the production sites of CMOs are multipurpose plants, allowing for the production of tens to hundreds of tons of fine chemicals, the work places of patient CROs are the test persons (volunteers) for the clinical trials and those of the product CROs are the laboratory benches.
+There is a key difference between "Product" and "Patient" CROs.
+Whereas the production sites of CMOs are multipurpose plants, allowing for the production of tens to hundreds of tons of fine chemicals, the work places of patient CROs are the test persons for the clinical trials, and the work places of product CROs are the laboratory benches.
 Major customers for CRO services are the large global pharmaceutical companies.
 Half a dozen companies (Pfizer, GlaxoSmithKline, Sanofi-Aventis, AstraZeneca, Johnson & Johnson, and Merck & Co.) alone absorb about one third of all CRO spending.
-As for CMOs also for CROs, biotech start-up companies with their dichotomy between ambitious drug development programs and limited resources are the second most promising prospects.
-Product CROs (chemical CROs) are providing primarily sample preparation, process research and development services.
-An overlap between the latter and CMOs exists with regard to pilot plants (100 kg quantities), which are part of the arsenal of both types of enterprise.
+Similarly to CMOs, biotech start-up CROS, with their dichotomy between ambitious drug development programs and limited resources, are the second most promising prospects.

+Product CROs primarily provide sample preparation, process research and development services.
+Pilot plants, which produce 100 kg quantities, are combinations of development CROs and CMOs, and ae part of the arsenal of both types of enterprise.